albertodebortoli/LBDelegateMatrioska/README.md

 ## Unit Test

 The class comes with a unit test coverage (using [Kiwi](https://github.com/allending/Kiwi)).
-In order to have Kiwi and run the test you may want to
+In order to have Kiwi and run the test you may want to run `pod install` and open the workspace (instead of the project file).